theBrianCui/IsMyInternetWorking/README.md

 NODE_ENV=production|staging|dev
 ```

 The `dev` setting is recommended for development purposes and listens on port `8000`.
-The `production` setting enables additional minification, increases compilation time, enables SSL, and listens on ports 80 and 443. `staging` is like `production` except without SSL and listens on ports `8000` and `8001`.
+The `production` setting enables additional minification, increases compilation time, enables SSL, and listens on ports `8000` and `8001`. `staging` is like `production` except without SSL.

 ### Install dependencies: